 This way, if she wakes up in the middle of the night she is not so excited to see her two favourite people that she ends up wide awake thinking it’s play time!
 Of course, getting an extra bedroom for your child is great if that’s an option for you.

-Time changes and jet lag
+Time changes and dealing with jet lag

 When it comes to surviving the plane ride, the best piece of advice I ever got about traveling with kids is just to ACCEPT the fact that you’re traveling with kids!